AkimBerreqia/OC-projet-Akim-Louis/README.md

 # OC-unity-project

-## How to get access to the unity project in collaboration with others
+## How to get access to the Unity Project in collaboration with others

 *You will find all the steps to get access to the Unity Project.*